Piapiac

 The piapiac (Ptilostomus afer) is an African bird in the crow family, and is the only member of the genus Ptilostomus.
-According to recent findings, it is most closely related to the Central Asian ground jays.
+It is most closely related to the Central Asian ground jays.

 Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the piapiac in his Ornithologie based on a specimen collected in Senegal.
 He used the French name La pie du Sénégal and the Latin Pica Senegalensis.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the piapiac.
 Linnaeus included a brief description, coined the binomial name Corvus afer and cited Brisson's work.
-The specific name afer is Latin for "Africa" The piapiac is the only species placed in the genus Ptilostomus that was introduced by the English naturalist William John Swainson in 1837.
+The specific name afer is Latin for "Africa".
+The piapiac is the only species placed in the genus Ptilostomus that was introduced by the English naturalist William Swainson in 1837.
 The species is monotypic.

 A molecular phylogenetic study published in 2005 found that the piapiac from Africa was most closely related to the ground jays in the genus Podoces that inhabit Central Asia.

 Description

 In size it is a little smaller and slimmer than the European magpie (Pica pica) though the bill is relatively thicker.
-The overall colouring of the bird is black with the feathers quite silky in texture and having a purplish gloss in good light.
+It is 35–42 cm in length and weighs 121–130 g.
+The overall colouring is black with the feathers quite silky in texture and having a purplish gloss in good light.
 The base of the tail tends to be more brown in colour than the rest of the body.
+Unusual for a passerine it has 10 rather than 12 tail feathers.
 The nasal plumes are somewhat upturned on top of the bill but fully cover the nostrils.
 The bill itself is black in the adult but partly reddish-pink towards the base in juvenile specimens.
 The bird's legs and feet are black and the iris is variable, but tends towards violet, purple or mauve with a bluish-purple outer ring.
 The voice is usually described as a shrill squeaking often with the jackdaw-like overtones.
 There is also a croaking alarm call given in anger where the head bobs.